redpesk-common/afb-libpython/README.md

     binder= libafb.binder(binderOpts)
 ```

-For HTTPS cert+key should be added.
-Optionally a list of aliases and ldpath might also be added
+For HTTPS a certificate and a key should be added.
+Optionally, a list of aliases
+and ldpath might also be added.

 ```python
     # define and instanciate libafb-binder